d0w/supplychainattack-research/README.md

 # supplychainattack-research
-Cybersecurity class project on mitigating supply chain attacks
+Cybersecurity class project on mitigating supply chain attacks.

+Program is written in multiple languages.
+Go is used as the primary bootstrapper that handles monitoring code changes and running routines.
+Inputted files are analyzed with a tool written in that respective language.
+For example, a Python file will be analyzed with `analyzer.py`.

 ## Common output format